ansible/ansible-rulebook/docs/multi_events.rst

       - event.i == 1
       - event.i == 2

-The variables passed into the playbook would have the following values
+The variables passed into the playbook would have the following values:

 .. code-block:: json

      'variables': {'events': {'m_0': {'i': 1}, 'm_1': {'i': 2}},
                    'facts':  {'m_0': {'i': 1}, 'm_1': {'i': 2}}}}

-Example with assignments
+Example with assignments:

 .. code-block:: yaml